fortinetdev/terraform-provider-fortios/website/docs/r/fortios_certificate_local.html.markdown

 # fortios_certificate_local
 Local keys and certificates.

-Due to the limitations of the current FortiOS API, the feature is temporarily unavailable.
+Due to the limitations of the current system, the feature is temporarily unavailable.
 Please use the following resource configuration as an alternative.

 ## Example
 ### Import Certificate: